 The mediation process is voluntary on the part of the consumer and the Office.
 The Office shall maintain a list of qualified impartial mediators trained in effective mediation techniques.
-These mediators will be knowledgeable in the laws (including regulations) relating to the provision of Vocational Rehabilitation services under the Rehabilitation Act as well as disability issues in general.
-The Director of Program Services or designee shall choose a mediator from this list and schedule a mediation meeting within five days.
+These mediators will be knowledgeable in the laws (including regulations) relating to the provision of Vocational Rehabilitation services under the Rehabilitation Act of 1973, as amended, as well as disability issues in general.
+The Director of Field Services or designee shall choose a mediator from this list and schedule a mediation meeting within five days.
 The specific meeting place must be agreed upon by all parties involved in the dispute and should include accommodations for full participation of the individual.
 The terms and guidelines for the mediation process will be initiated by the mediator and will be reviewed and approved by both parties prior to meeting.

 Consumers can withdraw from mediation at any time and request an impartial hearing or an informal administrative review.
 A dispute may be resolved prior to mediation.
-Mediation cannot be used to deny or delay the right of the applicant or eligible individual to an impartial hearing or to deny any other right afforded under the Rehabilitation Act.
+Mediation cannot be used to deny or delay the right of the applicant or eligible individual to an impartial hearing or to deny any other right afforded under the Rehabilitation Act of 1973, as amended.